 And an honorable mention on the 2017 Top 10 Records goes to:

 Cradle of Filth – Cryptoriana – The Seductiveness of Decay

 You won’t get Cradle of Filth to budge and move into another direction than following the path of their established trademark.
 And Cryptoriana is no different.
 Yet still, this album struck the RMR offices as sufficiently distinct to elevate it onto some sort of podium.
 The record is one of the best pieces Dani Filth ever wrote.
 And also executed in a savvy, baroque and VERY Gothic way.
 This selection of Victorian scenes in all their gory glory is not something we encountered in just that way in the past.
 And it is this switch to the Gothic Metal realms that rendered this album thoroughly enjoyable.
 Despite Dani’s penchant to frequently emanate high-pitched screams at no notice.

 Infinitas – Civitas Interitus

-In many ways 2017 was filled with mostly unknown bands that somehow arrived on the scene with a vengeance.
-Many stepped away from the traditional genres.
+In many ways, 2017 was filled with mostly unknown bands that somehow arrived on the scene with a vengeance.
+Many stepped away from traditional genres.
 And – rightly so – went their own way.
 The Swiss Infinitas got our attention via this strange ménage-à-trois of Thrash and Heavy Metal with a heavy dose of Folk Metal.
 They deliver this record through a story-lined theme in a quirky, energetic and somewhat unorthodox fashion.
 And don’t we like stories here in the RockmusicRaider officescape.